 Kolteo shook his head.
 “You didn’t know him.”

 Romik shrugged.
 “No, I didn’t know him, and I don’t know this brother-in-law of yours.
 Julin, was it?
 He’s no Grand Admiral.
-But I wouldn’t care if he was Milleganda himself.
-You’re no mewling kitten yourself, if I may be so bold to say.”
+But what if he was?
+You’re no mewling kitten either, Director.”

-“No, I’m not.
-And I’ll have you and Frens besides.
-Hardly a squad of pushovers we’ll make.
+Kolteo Ais, Director of the Imperial Military, gave a small smile.
+“No, I suppose it’s been some time since I ever mewled.
+And I’ll have you and Frens besides—hardly a squad of kittens.
 But I’ve taken the measure of Julin.
 He’s formidable, like his father.
 Perhaps moreso, as he doesn’t have all the Empire at his back.”

 “It seems he’s about to have all the Empire at his face.”